A warm welcome to our Association

 Whether you love listening to this fabulous instrument or enjoy playing it, we welcome you to join us, the Suffolk Organists' Association.
 Each year we publish a Journal.
 We offer opportunities to visit churches throughout the county and further afield, recitals and lectures.
 We offer bursaries and advice to those of any age who would like to advance their abilities with the instrument.

-Andrew Garfath-Cox Immediate Past President
+Andrew Garfath-Cox Webmaster and a Past President